EmranSWE/StaySolutionBD-backend/README.md

 # StaySolutionBD Backend
 ![StaySolutionBD Banner](staySolutionBanner.png)

-Welcome to the backend repository of StaySolutionBD, the pinnacle of solution rental services.
+Welcome to the backend repository of StaySolutionBD, the comprehensive  of solution rental services.
 This platform stands as the connective tissue between property owners and potential renters, enabling a fluid exchange of value and convenience.
 Developed with a senior engineer’s acumen and foresight, this backend architecture is the heartbeat of a service that simplifies and enhances the rental experience.

 ## Live Access
 Explore StaySolutionBD in its full glory: